pschiel/opsdcs/opsdcs-api/README.md

 # opsdcs API

-simple and lightweight JSON API for DCS (DWE compatible)
+simple and lightweight JSON API for DCS

 ## Installation